-Purpose The Specialization in Integrated Environmental Studies is designed for students seeking a variety of professional and/or technical goals in the sciences.
-Students will integrate knowledge from the sciences, mathematics, Social Sciences, and technology to develop skills and prepare for technical positions or for transfer to four-year institutions.
+Purpose: The Specialization in Integrated Environmental Studies is designed for students seeking a variety of professional and/or technical goals in the sciences, such as environmental science, ecology or forestry.
+Students will integrate knowledge from the sciences, mathematics, social sciences, and technology to develop skills and prepare for technical positions or for transfer to four-year institutions.
 Students preparing for transfer are urged to familiarize themselves with requirements of the major department at the college/university where transfer is contemplated, and consult with their faculty advisor.

-Occupational Objectives Graduates may choose to transfer to college/universities offering Bachelor of Science Degrees in Environmental Science, Agricultural and Environmental Science, Ocean and Earth Science, or Integrated Science and Technology.
-Graduates who may also pursue employment at the technical level as natural resource technicians, agricultural technicians, land resources technicians, or water management technicians.
+Occupational Objectives: Graduates may choose to transfer to college/universities offering Bachelor of Science Degrees in Environmental Science, Forestry, Wildlife Science, Environmental Resource Management and Watershed Management.
+Graduates may also pursue employment at the technical level as natural resource technicians, agricultural technicians, land resources technicians, or waste water management technicians.

-Admission Requirements Applicant must meet the general requirements for admission to the college.
+Admission Requirements: Applicant must meet the general requirements for admission to the college.